Problem-Solving

 2. Set yourself a reminder

-3. Problem-solving doesn’t need to happen every lesson
+3. Problem-solving doesn’t need to happen in every lesson

 Want to know more?

 1. Colin Foster is very good on problem-solving.
-Check out my conversation with him, and this interview with Ben Gordon.
+Check out my conversation with Colin, and this interview with Ben Gordon.

 Implementation planning